 This episode is a kind of rambling conversation that touches upon a lot of topics, but ultimately the thread comes together around what the odds are of things happening, and, ultimately … how did we come to exist, despite the overwhelming odds against it happening?

 On one hand, you’ve got R2D2, Wall-E, and Johnny-5.
 On the other hand you have HAL-9000, Cylons, and The Terminator.
 And yet on another hand (this one on a third robotic arm) you have the possibility of a cyborg enhanced self.
 Which way will AI go?
-We explore this with the (admirably feeble) help of Apple’s, Amazon’s, and Google’s own consumer AI systems as guests.
-Also there’s a quick, ad-hoc review of the new Apple HomePod.
+We explore this with the (admittedly feeble) help of Alexa, Siri, and Google Assistant.

 Is the purpose of life to be happy?
 What if you could take a pill and you would be blissfully happy?
 Is that the end game, then?
 If not, what is it?
-Let’s ask the Dalai Lama … or at least a poster of his purported sayings, and test to see if they — or any — answers are acceptably real.
-Including the number 42.
+Let’s ask the Dalai Lama … or at least a poster of his purported sayings, and test to see if they are acceptably real.

 Are some monsters real?
 Could they be anomalies that pop into our reality like griefers in an online social sim?
 Or are they just figments in our shared subconscious?
 Could they be, in some aspect… acceptably real?